Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Dear [Hiring Manager’s Name]

-I believe my credentials and experience make me a strong candidate for this role.
-I would like the chance to speak with you further about my potential contributions in your organisation.
+I believe that my skills and experiences make me a excellent candidate for this job.
+I would welcome the opportunity to discuss further with you about the ways I can be a valuable asset in your organisation.

 Sincerely,